Multi-view imaging in networked sensing systems: A covariance-based approach: Introduction

-\item We provide extensive simulation results to verify the superiority of the proposed scheme.
-Specifically, the proposed covariance-based imaging scheme consistently outperforms FFT and CS based benchmark schemes, particularly in scenarios where resources, such as the number of antennas, transmit power, and pilot length, are limited.
-We interpret this performance gain as the exploitation of channel statistical properties and target geometric properties in our scheme.
-Moreover, our simulation results demonstrate that the proposed multi-view fusion scheme is effective in enhancing imaging performance and suppressing sidelobe artifacts existed in individual reconstructions. \end{itemize}
+\item We provide extensive simulation results to verify the superiority of both the single-view imaging and data fusion stages, which collectively enable high-quality multi-view imaging of extended targets.
+In particular, it is shown that the proposed covariance-based imaging scheme consistently outperforms the FFT and CS based benchmark schemes, especially in the scenarios where resources, such as the number of antennas, transmit power, and pilot length, are limited.
+We interpret this performance gain as the exploitation of channel statistical properties and target geometric properties in our scheme, demonstrating the great potential of our scheme in supporting high-quality imaging in future 6G networks.